 Products featured are independently and objectively selected by our editors.
 From time to time, things you buy through our links may earn us an affiliate commission.

-I’ve chatted about my love for picnics before, but, with picnicking being one of the main things to do here in Sydney lockdown on the weekend, I thought I’d broach the topic again.
-And, also, I could chat about picnics for days.
+I could chat about picnics for days.
 If you asked me to choose between an expensive boozy brunch and a relaxed, BYO al fresco dining setup, I’d always go with the latter.

-So, what that in mind, I thought I’d share some picnic tips I’ve learnt over the years in the hope that you might benefit from them, too.
+So, with that in mind, I thought I’d share some picnic tips I’ve learnt over the years in the hope that you might benefit from them, too.
 And, sure, some of them may be obvious, but, hey, there’s a chance someone else might not know.
 So, that’s why I’m sharing.

 Make It All BYO Food and Drink

 Your picnic-mates want to help so let them.
-Plus, it’s an opportunity for show off their cooking flair and make a dish.
+Plus, it’s an opportunity for them show to off their cooking flair and make a dish.
 For others, it might be a chance for them to buy and share their favourite dip, cheese or type of crackers.
 I know, I love introducing people to the tasty combo that is chilli cheese with garlic crackers.